TinosNitso/mpv-scripts/README.md

 `--script=autoloader.lua`

 Then hit OK & play.
+Overall I consider playback smoother than VLC.
 In Linux & MacOS create folder `mpv-scripts` on Desktop.
 Then extract all scripts into it.
 Then enter

 `--script=~/Desktop/mpv-scripts/autoloader.lua`